 Business Class is the minimum class of service on Acela Express.
 Every seat is reserved.
 Or choose Business Class as an upgrade on the Coast Starlight and many short/medium-distance trains.

 Acela Express First Class offers spacious seating with at-seat service in a quiet, elegant atmosphere.
-Complimentary meals, beverages, hot towels and newspapers are included.
+Complimentary meals, beverages and hot towels are included.